-3D Scanning Market Size and Share
+3D Scanners Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-3D Scanning Market Analysis by Mordor Intelligence
+3D Scanners Market Analysis by Mordor Intelligence

-The 3D scanning market is valued at USD 4.09 billion in 2025 and is forecast to climb to USD 8.23 billion by 2030, advancing at a 15.01% CAGR.
+The 3D scanners market is valued at USD 4.09 billion in 2025 and is forecast to climb to USD 8.23 billion by 2030, advancing at a 15.01% CAGR.
 Expansion is underpinned by the rapid shift of 3D capture from specialist metrology labs to mainstream workflows in manufacturing, healthcare, cultural preservation and consumer electronics.
 Growth catalysts include artificial-intelligence engines that automate point-cloud post-processing, smartphone LiDAR modules that broaden user access, and electric-vehicle producers that need sub-millimetre measurement for lightweight battery assemblies.
 Laser scanners remain dominant yet structured-light devices are winning adoption owing to portability gains.
 Demand is also lifted by long-range infrastructure documentation projects and by face-and-body scanning for personalised healthcare.

 Key Report Takeaways